benko/ocp4-lab-deployment/README.md

  - ``rhsm``

     Skipping this tag will skip any subscription-related action.
-RHSM can be slow, and this just skips those slow steps.
+RHSM can be slow, and this just skips those slow steps, but if you never did it before, it also prevents your services VM from being updated with the latest package goodness, and will most certainly break any additional software installations.
+So in short, do it once, then start skipping it.

  - ``openvpn``